 Chapel Down, Kent

 What: One of the biggest names in English sparkling wine, Chapel Down in Kent makes its wines using the traditional method on a terroir that’s very similar to that of Champagne.
 Its Chardonnay, Pinot Noir, Pinot Meunier and Bacchus vines are grown on south-facing soil, resulting in a crisp, citrusy flavour profile that balances acidity with rich fruits.
-All its tours conclude with a wine tasting and start from £28 per person.
-You can also book onto a multitude of seasonal events, from a cheese and wine experience to a deluxe package including a tour, tasting and three-course lunch.
+All its tours conclude with a wine tasting and start from £30 per person.
+You can also book onto a multitude of seasonal events, visit The Swan Restaurant, or simply arrive without a booking to explore and visit for a wine flight.

 Where: Small Hythe Road, Tenterden, TN30 7NG